 Homeschool PE, when taught outside-the-box, is one of the greatest joys of homeschooling.
 Whether your child is a current couch potato or destined for professional sports, all children can benefit from homeschool PE You can keep them always challenged, but never overwhelmed, by choosing the appropriate physical education experience for your child.
 Starting where they are, you can help them become more physically fit for the rest of their life, while also preparing them for college or career goals.

 PE stands for "physical education,” not only “physical exercise.”
-You can create the perfect homeschool PE class for your child because it can be a helpful combination of education and exercise.
+You can create the perfect homeschool physical education class for your child because it can be a helpful combination of education and exercise.
 After all, some kids are very active in sports, and all you have to do is count the hours they spend breaking a sweat.
 For kids who are not so active, it helps to think outside the box.
 Your child could take CPR classes or study health instead.
 Some kids who hate PE love swing-dancing or computer games requiring movement.
 Any physical activity that breaks a sweat counts!

 Colleges and careers may require 2 to 4 years of homeschool PE in high school.
 Although many colleges don’t require PE others expect to see PE classes, seeing it as a “socialization” issue.
 Some military careers, as well as military and police academies, want to see some proof of physical fitness.
 And if your child is into sports, the NCAA will expect to see PE classes on the transcript.

 Homeschoolers can earn PE credits without a homeschool PE curriculum.
 Be specific with class titles.
 Instead of calling the class “PE” or “Physical Education,” create a second name for your class that gives more information.
 A homeschool physical education class might be called, “PE: Personal Fitness with Health,” or “PE: Basketball and Soccer.”
 Consider the wide variety of physical education for homeschool options available, and then think outside the box!